Design Centre Stories

 WOW!house 2024 Room Reveals

-Get ready for the first room reveals for WOW!house 2024, from a tennis-inspired outdoor space to a minimalist, monochrome studio.
-Each designer has created an unique, immersive world, which aims to thrill, intrigue, and delight the senses.
+At WOW!house 2024, each designer has created an unique, immersive world, which aims to thrill, intrigue, and delight the senses.
+Read on for the stories behind the spaces.

 All of the rooms will be seen for the first time when WOW!house opens its doors on Tuesday 4 June.
 Want to secure your place for summer’s spectacular showhouse?
 For tickets, click here.